Blues

 Black

 Shout out to the Goth Gang – black is associated with comfort, boldness, formality and mystery.
 Black is a classic take on a statement look.
-Opt for a gel mani to avoid awkward chips (the MySpace look should be left in 2007).
+Opt for a gel mani to avoid awkward chips (the MySpace look should be left in the past).

 Though this piece has referenced the research currently available, it is well noted in much of the research that feelings or responses to colour are very personal and come from individual experience or culture.